dchipping/lahm-track/README.md

 - Includes mot-gallery-agent

 TODO:
-- Overlap Obs Space
-- Remove track from gallery
 - Experiment Scripts
+- Baseline comparison with new gallery lookup
 - Random init of gallery
+- average cdist of tracks